harbutler/ProgrammingAssignment2/README.md

 5. Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.

-### Grading

-This assignment will be graded via peer assessment.

 In addition to submitting the URL for your GitHub repository, you will need to submit the 40 character SHA-1 hash (as string of numbers from 0-9 and letters from a-f) that identifies the repository commit that contains the version of the files you want to submit.
 You can do this in GitHub by doing the following

 1. Going to your GitHub repository web page for this assignment